-- Necessary project planning and document preparation has been completed. - Qualified project professionals, properly procured/hired, are on hand. - Proposed project/work is appropriate and conforms to accepted professional standards. - Application evidences viable strategy and resources for implementing/operating and maintaining the project in the future.
+- Necessary project planning and document preparation has been completed. - Qualified project professionals, properly procured/hired, are on hand. - Proposed project/work is appropriate and conforms to accepted professional standards. - Application evidences viable strategy and resources for implementing/operating and maintaining the project in the future. - C. Feasibility - Administrative structures are in place to handle grants. - Applicant has proven experience in projects of similar scale and/or scope. - Timeframe presented in application is reasonable to accomplish all aspects of the work and grant administration (including any necessary fundraising).

-C. Feasibility

-- Administrative structures are in place to handle grants. - Applicant has proven experience in projects of similar scale and/or scope. - Timeframe presented in application is reasonable to accomplish all aspects of the work and grant administration (including any necessary fundraising).

 IV.
-OPRHP Commissioner Priorities for 2022 (0-10)
+OPRHP Commissioner Priorities for 2023 (0-10)

-- A. Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, community gardens and open space in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create, and enhance amenities at community gardens and schoolyards). - B. Projects that rehabilitate existing sections of the Empire State Trail, and/or create or enhance multi-use pedestrian and bicycle trails, creating physical and functional connections among already-protected state and local lands, historic sites, greenways, trails (including the Empire State Trail) and waterways.
-For example, projects may include landscape and trail improvements and special features or signage to improve programming and interpretation. - C. Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or Historic Sites.
+A. Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, community gardens and open space in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create and enhance amenities at community gardens and schoolyards).

+B. Projects that enhance, extend, or complement the Empire State Trail and other multi-use pedestrian and bicycle trails, creating physical and functional connections among already-protected state and local lands, historic sites, greenways, trails (including the Empire State Trail) and waterways.
+For example, projects may include landscape and trail improvements and special features or signage to improve programming and interpretation.